 Last year after the initial success of my ‘first attempt’ garden, I was looking at the adjacent area of lawn one day and said to my husband ‘ How about I dig up this lawn and plant more roses’?
 In the silence that followed, I could almost hear his mind thinking “if it were roses, it would be less lawn to mow”!
 And so began my new project, the planting of the French garden in early 2018.
 Why French?

 The idea was to plant a range of Delbard and other French roses including Belle Signeur, Belle Parfum, Chartreuse de Parme, Dioressence, Bordure Camaieu, Bordure Nacree and others like Versigny, Chateau Versaille, La Vien Rose, Pierre Gagnaire, Souvenir de Louise Amade, Paul Cezanne, Perfum de Paris and Sour Emmanuelle amongst others.
 With determination one day I dug up the small stone edging pictured above that had been laid by prisoners of war from Cowra during WW11.
-I plan to use it in another area where we had the same edging with pieces missing.
+Iwhich will be used in another area where we had the same edging with pieces missing.

 The colour scheme was to be soft peach colours and apricot with highlights of deeper coral and watermelon pink with just a touch of gold.
 As pictured in the image at the top of the post, the first Spring colours of the French Garden.